Advertisement

 Beauty in the small things

 The home is colourful, quirky and bold, warm and nurturing.
-The bedrooms are an excellent example, which are covered in contrasting patterns but are primarily cuddly and inviting.
+The bedrooms provide an excellent example, featuring contrasting patterns while remaining primarily cuddly and inviting.
 “I come from a long line of nesters,” says Brooke.
-She recalls how her mum would thoroughly refresh her linen and mattresses when she was sick.
+She recalls how her mum would thoroughly refresh her linens and mattresses when she was sick.

-“Everything would be fresh and snuggly and it would smell like sunshine.
-It’s become an inherent part of my love language.
+“Everything would be fresh and snuggly, and it would smell like sunshine.
+I’ve made it an inherent part of my love language.
 If my friends are having a tough time or have moved house, I’ll make their bed for them as an act of service.
 So when it came to my kids, I just doubled down.”

 A chair in the corner of the Whangaparāoa home master bedroom